clranc/HostGrab/README.md

 HostGrab
 ========
-This is a tool meant for people who enjoy blocking ads with a host file but find it tedious to have navigate to the one they like, download it, and thenmanually import it to their root directory.
+This is a tool meant for people who enjoy blocking ads with a host file but find it tedious to have navigate to the one they like, download it, and then manually import it to their root directory.

 ###Useful Features
 ------------------